What Is a Personal Injury Lawsuit?

 While veterans of the United States military may receive unique VA benefits through the Department of Veterans Affairs (VA), they’re also eligible to seek other forms of compensation.
 Veterans who file a personal injury lawsuit will aren’t suing the military.
 Instead, they’re suing the companies that used, produced, and transported asbestos or asbestos-containing products found in military buildings and vehicles.
 Veterans who bring up charges against these companies won’t face repercussions through the VA, and their benefits won’t be affected.

 If you’ve been diagnosed with mesothelioma, you may be eligible for compensation.
 This can be a trying time for you and your family, and you may have questions.
 Not to worry: help is available.
 Complete our free case evaluation form, and a lawyer specializing in mesothelioma cases will reach out to you.
-If you want to learn more, download our free mesothelioma guide to learn about your diagnosis and next steps for treatment.
+If you want to learn more, download our free mesothelioma guide to learn about your diagnosis and the next steps for treatment.

 If you were a part of a group at risk for mesothelioma and have been diagnosed, you could qualify for compensation.